circadianmentalhealth/circadian-data-standards/README-Templates/3- Studied Subject - Animal/1- General Template -Fly.md

 > Or the hypothesis that a study sets out to support (or disprove);

 ### Abstract
-> A summary of the content of the dataset.
+> A summary of the content of the dataset and its context.
 > Should include a brief information about the biological material, technique used and measurement/experimental conditions.
 > The comprehensives details are to be recorded in sections below.
 > Here we expect a short description that helps to understand the content of the dataset without its thorough examination.
+> This section can replace the "Description" section if information overlaps.

 ### Funding Information
 This study was supported by [Funding Agency, Grant Number].